digital-preservation/pronom-research-week/FLAC/README.md

    signature should allow both 0 (this is not the last metadata block before the audio data, others follow) and 1 (this is the last block). → Amended.

+## Example file

+The [attached example file](example.flac) has no metadata blocks except for the mandatory STREAMINFO block.
+It can be identified with the improved signature but not with the signature currently in PRONOM.

+For reference, it is based on [this WAVE file](https://github.com/marhop/literate-binary/blob/master/examples/wave/wave.md) converted to FLAC with the optional blocks removed:

+    $ flac example.wav
+    $ metaflac --remove-all --dont-use-padding example.flac

 # Attribution

 Landesarchiv Nordrhein-Westfalen